Cracks in the Wall29 March 2019

 - Although not visible from the image, the casement window had suffered significant distortion as a result of the movement and could not be opened

 All of the above factors demonstrated that the central column of brickwork situated between the two first-floor windows had dropped due to inadequate support offered by a timber beam in place above the ground floor shopfront.
 On further inspection, following exposure works, the beam was found to have suffered extensive timber decay brought on by poor external maintenance of the building.
-Extensive temporary propping, a replacement (steel) beam, large-scale brick repairs and replacement windows were necessary, all as a consequence from not carrying out routine building maintenance.
+Extensive temporary propping, a replacement (steel) beam, large-scale brick repairs and replacement windows were necessary, all as a consequence of not carrying out routine building maintenance.
 These cracks were serious!

 Get in Touch